deepmodeling/deepmd-kit/README.md

 pair_style     deepmd graph.pb
 pair_coeff
 ```
 where `graph.pb` is the file name of the frozen model.
 The `pair_coeff` should be left blank.
 It should be noted that LAMMPS counts atom types starting from 1, therefore, all LAMMPS atom type will be firstly subtracted by 1, and then passed into the DeePMD-kit engine to compute the interactions.
+A detailed documentation of this pair style is [here](doc/lammps-pair-style-deepmd.md).

 ### Long-range interaction
 The reciprocal space part of the long-range interaction can be calculated by LAMMPS command `kspace_style`.
 To use it with DeePMD-kit, one writes